WestleyR/pac/README.md

 ## Install:

-This is how to install `sfp` from source:
+This is how to install PAC from source:

 ```
 cd to/wherever/you/want/this/repo/